akka/akka/akka-docs/src/main/paradox/scala/guide/modules.md

 * How to stream large datasets in and out of a system using HTTP.
 * How to stream live events in and out of a system using HTTP.

-***
+### Example of module use

-The above is an incomplete list of all the available modules, but it gives a nice overview of the landscape of modules and the level of sophistication you can reach when you start building systems on top of Akka.
-All these modules integrate together seamlessly.
-For example, take a large set of stateful business objects (a document, a shopping cart, etc) that is accessed by on-line users from your website.
-Model these as sharded entities using Sharding and Persistence to keep them balanced across a cluster that you can scale out on-demand (for example during an advertising campaign before holidays) and keep them available even if some systems crash.
-Take the real-time stream of domain events of your business objects with Persistence Query and use Streams to pipe it into a streaming BigData engine.
-Take the output of that engine as a Stream, manipulate it using Akka Streams operators and expose it as web socket connections served by a load balanced set of HTTP servers hosted by your cluster to power your real-time business analytics tool.
+Akka modules integrate together seamlessly.
+For example, think of a large set of stateful business objects, such as documents or shopping carts, that website users access.
+If you model these as sharded entities, using Sharding and Persistence, they will be balanced across a cluster that you can scale out on-demand.
+They will be available during spikes that come from advertising campaigns or before holidays will be handled, even if some systems crash.
+You can also easily take the real-time stream of domain events with Persistence Query and use Streams to pipe them into a streaming Fast Data engine.
+Then, take the output of that engine as a Stream, manipulate it using Akka Streams operators and expose it as web socket connections served by a load balanced set of HTTP servers hosted by your cluster to power your real-time business analytics tool.

-Has this gotten you interested?
-Keep on reading to learn more.
+We hope this preview caught your interest!
+The next topic introduces the example application we will build in the tutorial portion of this guide.